 - I combined 2 recipes to come up with my own version.

-- I didn’t have any buttermilk or sour cream on hand, so I used 2% Milk with 1/2 a tsp of vinegar.
+- I didn't have any buttermilk or sour cream on hand, so I used 2% Milk with ½ a teaspoon of vinegar.

 - I didn't have almonds on hand so I used walnuts instead.

-- In the future, I want to cut down the butter by 1 more tbsp and substitute half the flour with Whole Wheat Pastry Flour.
-In addition, I want to use 3/4 cup of blueberries.
+- In the future, I want to cut down the butter by 1 more tablespoon and substitute half the flour with Whole Wheat Pastry Flour.
+In addition, I want to use ¾ cup of blueberries.

 APPROXIMATE NUTRITION PER SERVING (yields 9 squares)

 - Calories: 135 cals